mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 **Key solution features**
 * The deliverable will be a `QWidget` subclass called `DataProcessorAlgorithmWidget`
 * Clients provide a `DataProcessorPresenter`
-* This `DataProcessorPresenterPresenter` defines how the batch reduction occurs
+* This `DataProcessorPresenter` defines how the batch reduction occurs
 * `Presenter` and related types are customizable both on the python and c++ side.